Kayla Banwarth

 Kayla Banwarth (born January 21, 1989) is an American former volleyball player and coach.
 She played as a libero for the United States women's national volleyball team.
 Banwarth won gold with the national team at the 2014 World Championship, and bronze at the 2015 World Cup and 2016 Rio Olympic Games.

 Early life

 Banwarth was born in Dubuque, Iowa and attended high school at Wahlert Catholic High School.
 Her team won three state titles and Banwarth graduated with 1,155 kills, 1,093 digs, and 364 aces.
 She also set school records for digs and aces.
 Banwarth was named the Iowa Gatorade Player of the Year in 2006.

 Career

-She played college volleyball at University of Nebraska.
+She played college volleyball at the University of Nebraska–Lincoln.

 Banwarth was part of the USA national team that won the 2014 World Championship gold medal when the team defeated China 3–1 in the final match.